fmcarvalho/fmcarvalho.github.io/lecturer.markdown

 ###Teaching

-As a Teaching Assistant and then an Assistant Professor I have lectured the following courses at Computer Science and Engineering of ISEL:
+As Teaching Assistant and later as Assistant Professor I have lectured the following courses at Computer Science and Engineering of ISEL:

 * [Programing](https://adeetc.thothapp.com/classes/PG)
 * [Object Oriented Programming](https://adeetc.thothapp.com/classes/POO)